MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-markings.md

 # How to configure a label for visual markings for Azure Information Protection

-*Applies to: Azure Information Protection preview*
+>*Applies to: Azure Information Protection preview*

+**[ This information is preliminary and subject to change.
+During the preview, blank articles might be published as placeholders. ]**

 When you assign a label to a document or email message, you can select several options to make the chosen classification easily visible.
 These visual markings are a header, a footer, and a watermark: